AztecProtocol/aztec-verifier-contracts/README.md

 To regenerate keys + proofs, run `generate_vks_and_proofs.sh`.
 This generates keys and proofs for both the standard and ultra plonk setups.
 Proof are stored in `data/<version>`.

 # Tests

-Test are done with a `TestBase` contract which provides a helper for reading the file and printing proofs etc. The test require that proofs and verification keys are generated so please run `generate_vks_and_proofs.sh` before trying to run the tests.
+Test are performed with a `TestBase` harness, it provides helpers for reading files and printing proofs.
+The tests also require proofs and verification keys.
+To generate please run `generate_vks_and_proofs.sh` running the tests.

-## How To Run Test?
+## How To Run the Tests?

-To run all test, at the root of the repo, run:
+To run all tests, run the following scripts at the root of the repo:

 ```bash
 forge test # add -(v, vv, vvv, vvvv) for verbosity of logs, no logs emitted as default